-While no two delivery stories are the same, the postpartum timeline is a bit more predictable.
-It's always advised to ease into your new routine with help from family and friends because you'll be sore right after the birth.
-Prepare to limit trips up and down the stairs, avoid long walks, and wait to exercise until you've gotten the go-ahead from your doctor.
+While no two delivery stories are the same, the postpartum timeline is usually a bit more predictable.
+It's always advised to avoid housework, heavy lifting, and other strenuous physical activity immediately after giving birth and those first days and weeks postpartum.
+You'll be sore, tired, and recovering right after the birth, so aim to ease into your new routine after delivery with help from family and friends.
+Prepare to limit trips up and down the stairs, hold off on doing household chores, and wait to exercise until you've gotten the go-ahead from your doctor.

 "You need sufficient rest for the muscles and ligaments that hold your uterus in place to regain their strength," says Coralie Macqueen, a certified nurse-midwife in private practice in New York City.
-And in the case of a C-section, an even longer period of rest is required for your body to heal from a major abdominal surgery.
+And in the case of a C-section, a longer period of rest is required for your body to heal from major abdominal surgery.

 As for the specifics?
-After your baby’s born, here’s when you can expect to get the green light for nursing, showering, driving, and more during your postpartum recovery.
+After your baby's born, here's when you can expect to get the green light for nursing, showering, driving, doing household work, and more during your postpartum recovery.

 Hold your baby